poppy gardens with mt tsukuba in the background while the sunrises

 Spring: Showa Memorial Park (昭和記念公園, Showa Kinen Koen)

 Offering a little respite after the crazy crowds of cherry blossom season are the spring flowers of Showa Memorial Park, about an hour out of central Tokyo.
-They have a variety of different flowers throughout the season, but their tulips in late April and poppies in late May are particularly gorgeous.
+There is almost always something blooming throughout the year.
+The tulips in late April and poppies in late May are particularly gorgeous.
+Autumn offers stunning yellow ginkgo leaves, baby-blue nemophila in April, and rambling wildflowers in early summer.

 Hours: 9:30am — 5pm (open until 6pm from April 1 — September 30 on weekends and holidays)